Student Information

 Only if you have a valid FSU Resident student decal on your vehicle.
 Please note that Resident students are now divided into two categories: Freshmen and Upperclassmen.
 Please see the Resident Students section below for more information on what determines if you are a Freshmen or if you are an Upperclassmen as it is based on your completed number of course credits and not the number of years you have attended the University.

-Please go to: https://portal.permitsales.net/driverportal/framingham to order your permit.
+When sales are live please go to: https://portal.permitsales.net/driverportal/framingham to order your permit.
 Please note you will need your Banner ID, Driver’s License, and Vehicle Information to order your permit.

 When you go to order a permit if you are a new user you will need to click login, then select Register New Account.
 You will enter your Banner ID number where it asks for your Id number.
-This is a 9-digit number that can be found on the front of your FSU ID.
+This is a 9 digit number that can be found on the front of your FSU ID.
 You will not be able to log in until after you have verified your email account by clicking on a link sent to your email address.
 This email can take up to an hour to arrive in your inbox, but typically arrives much faster.
-If you are unable to register your account please email parking [at] framingham.edu with your Banner ID number and what type of permit you should be able to order and they will assist you.
+If you are unable to register your account please email parking [at] framingham.edu (parking[at]framingham[dot]edu) with your Banner ID number and what type of permit you should be able to order and they will assist you.

 All Carpool Pass members must have a valid FSU Permit for the current academic school year.
 Any Carpool requests submitted with one or more vehicle without a valid FSU Permit registered will be rejected until all vehicles on the request are registered for a permit and the request is resubmitted by the requestors.
 If approved you will be able to pick up your Carpool pass from University Police.
 The pass will be printed on special paper that cannot be photocopied and will be laminated.
 All Carpool passes are valid for one semester only.